Because beneath every behaviour, there’s a story.

 Therapy that speaks your child’s language.

 If you have little ones in your life, you know: kids aren’t mini-adults.
 Their brains are still developing.
 They live in their hearts, not their heads.
-Which means sitting still and “talking it out,” like adults do, isn’t always possible… or even all that helpful.
+Which means sitting still and “talking it out,” like adults do, isn’t always possible.

-You’re looking for a therapeutic approach that makes sense for your child’s brain and aligns with their stage of development.
+You’re looking for a mental health intervention that makes sense for your child’s brain and aligns with their stage of development.
 Something that meets them in their world, and honours their innate ability to heal and grow using their natural language: PLAY.
 Because you understand, intuitively and intellectually, that play is a child’s first language.
 It’s how they express themselves and make sense of their inner and outer worlds.

 And?
 You want a Play Therapist who’s not only highly qualified, but who truly gets it.
 Someone who sees beneath the behaviour to the heart of what’s going on.
 Who holds space with deep empathy and zero judgement, for them AND for you.
 Someone who helps your child feel safe, free, confident and completely accepted.